chadspix/tube-invaders/README.md

 ## Play It

-**Just open `tube-invaders.html` in any browser.** No install, no server, no dependencies.
+**Just open `index.html` in any browser.** No install, no server, no dependencies.
 One file.
 Works on iPhone, Android, desktop — everything.

-> Host it on GitHub Pages and share the URL directly with anyone.

 ---

 ## What Is This

 Phish is played another residency at the Sphere in Las Vegas that I again didnt attend.
-During the show, a Space Invaders-style game called **Tube Invaders** appeared on the massive spherical LED screen — complete with pixelated aliens, a desert road horizon, and the band's faces on the game over screen.
+During the show, a Space Invaders-style game called **Tube Invaders** appeared on the massive Sphere LED screen — complete with pixelated aliens, a desert road horizon, and the band's faces on the game over screen.

 This is a fully playable browser adaptation of that concept, built as a love letter to 30 years of Phish.